-SAN DIEGO -- The family of an organ donor was given the opportunity Monday to not only meet the person who received her son's heart, but hear it beat once again.
+SAN DIEGO -- The South Bay mother of an organ donor was given the opportunity Monday to not only meet the person who received her son's heart, but hear it beat once again.

-When David Rivera died at age 30 in 2017 from a brain bleed caused by a rare clotting disorder, his heart was used to save the life of a San Diego mother named Sandra.
-Sandra had struggled with heart disease for many years was near death when she received Rivera's heart, which she calls "a miraculous gift provided by God."
+When David Rivera died at age 30 from a brain bleed caused by a rare clotting disorder, his heart was used to save the life of a San Diego mother of two named Sandra.
+Sandra had struggled with heart disease for many years and was near death when she received Rivera's heart, which she calls "a miraculous gift provided by God."

-On Monday, Rivera's mother Susan Amador, his fiancée Kimmy Hoang and their toddler son Josiah used a stethoscope to listen to Rivera's heartbeat during a meeting arranged by the nonprofit organization Lifesharing.
+Rivera's mother, Susan Amador along with his fiancée, Kimmy Hoang and their toddler son, Josiah used a stethoscope to listen to Rivera's heartbeat during an emotional meeting arranged by the nonprofit Lifesharing.

-Because he was a registered organ donor, Rivera's lung, liver, kidneys and tissue were used to save four other lives after he died.
+Because he was a registered organ donor, Rivera's lung, liver, kidneys and tissue were used to save four additional lives after his death in 2017.